zhued/s15_ZHU_data_lecture_notes/README.md

-# Lecture Notes for Data Engineering - Year 3 - Spring 2015 - Ken Anderson
+# Lecture Notes for Data Engineering w/ Ken Anderson

-## Lecture 1
+## Lecture 1 - 1/13/15

 Anderson is asking us to make this as a first assignment.
 I'm excited for the class.

+General Flow:
+Thursday:
+- New Area
+- Intro
+- Looking up frameworks

+Tuesday:
+Presentations